badele/nix-homelab/README.md

 ## Features

-This homelab entirelly managed by [NixOS](https://nixos.org/)
+This homelab is entirely managed by [NixOS](https://nixos.org/)

-All the configuration is stored on `homelab.json` file, you can do:
+All the configuration is stored in the `homelab.json` file.
+You can:

 - Define network CIDR
 - Define hosts